Virtuant/hadoop-admin-2019/docs/understanding-block-storage.md

 > Note that 2,000,000 is not a valid blocksize because it is not a multiple of 512 (the checksum size)

-6\.
 Try the put again, but this time use 1,048,576 for the blocksize:

 ```
 hdfs dfs -D dfs.blocksize=1048576 -put stocks.csv
 ```

-7\.
 This time the put command should have worked.
 Use ls to verify that the file is in HDFS in the `/user/[user-name]` folder:

 ```
 hdfs dfs -ls
 ```

-Output:
+So now you should see something like this:

 ```
 Found 1 items